jtakayama/makahiki/doc/installation-makahiki-vagrant-running-makahiki.rst

 Log in with the username (admin) and password (admin) specified in makahiki_env.sh.

-To stop either of the servers, type Control-C in the virtual machine terminal.
+To stop either of the servers, type control-c in the virtual machine terminal.

 Testing the Server Without a Web Browser
 ****************************************